One of the best ways to make money online is with a blog.

 42. Mrs Daaku Studio ($60K/year)

-Chhavi Agarwal (from New Delhi, Delhi, India) started Mrs Daaku Studio about 4 years ago.
+Chhavi Agarwal (from New Delhi, Delhi, India) started Mrs Daaku Studio over 5 years ago.

 I am Chhavi, the founder and owner of the blog and YouTube channel Mrs Daaku Studio along with my husband Amit.

 Our blog, YouTube channel, and products are designed to help you achieve what we have (...and, more).